 In April 2020, the Company announced the results of its Imperial PEA on the Imperial project - see the April 6, 2020 news release; and published the full technical report in May 2020 and amended June 10, 2021 - see the Company's website for full information and disclaimers.
 The Imperial PEA, with an effective date of April 6, 2020 and amended report filed on June 10, 2021, was prepared in accordance with National Instrument 43-101 ("NI 43-101") by Global Resource Engineering (Denver) ("GRE") - Terre Lane, RMSME MMSAQP, Todd Harvey, PhD, RMSME and Glen Cole, P.Geo of SRK with support of Geo-Logic Associates - Monte Christie, GE PE.
-The team was led by Marc Leduc, P.Eng. the COO of KORE Mining.
+The team was led by Marc Leduc, P.Eng. who was COO of KORE at the effective date of the report and is now the Senior Technical Consultant to KORE.